2023-gpig-a/Prototype/deploy/README.md

       DB_USER: "gpig"
       DB_PASSWORD: "heresapassword"
 ```
-   Make sure your microservice reads these credentials from it's environment.
 4. Add any other microservice-specific parts to the file
 5. Optionally, run `docker-compose up -d` to update the running configuration to use the new service